syntaqx/weightloss-journal/README.md

 And wound up finding an app that would help me with both: [Lose It!](https://www.loseit.com/)

-I started daily entries in this app, with a personal goal of always entering the closest information possible.
+I started daily entries in this app, with a personal goal of always entering the closest information possible, and staying under the caloric budget provided.
+This essentially meant that I could do whatever I wanted, alchohol or not, as long as I stayed within budget.

 ## January 2023